coli-saar/am-parser/scripts/cogs2021/README.md

 - `COGS_gold.amconll` gold AM dependency trees
 - `COGS_pred.amconll` predictions as AM dependency trees
-- `COGS.tsv` predictions in the native TSV format of COGS Run the following assuming that you have one GPU available (`-g 0`) and would like to save logs to `EVALLOGFILE`:
+- `COGS.tsv` predictions in the native TSV format of COGS

+Run the following assuming that
+- you have one GPU available (`-g 0`)
+- you would like to save logs to `EVALLOGFILE`
+- you would like to generate predictions for the `test.tsv` file
 ```bash
 cd AMPARSERDIR
 bash ./scripts/cogs2021/unsupervised_predict.sh -i COGSDATADIR/test.tsv -o OUTPUTDIR -m MODELDIR/model.tar.gz -g 0 &> EVALLOGFILE